hotosm/tasking-manager/docs/sysadmins/ci-cd.md

 ## Automated Tests

 For each Pull Request and branch, the CI runs a set of frontend and backend tests.
-We have a context in place for setting the database called "tasking-manager-testing", with the following environment variables:
+We have a context in place called "tasking-manager-testing" for setting up the database with the following environment variables:

 - POSTGRES_DB
 - POSTGRES_ENDPOINT